nehanaseem/HackerNews-DataAnalysis/README.md

 Calculation of the average number of comments for "Ask HN" and "Show HN" posts.
 Identification of the hour with the maximum number of comments.

 Group By Analysis:

 Grouping data by the hour of creation and calculating the average number of comments.
 Sorting the results to find the top hours for user engagement.

 Pivot Table Analysis:

 Creation of a pivot table to calculate the average number of comments for "Ask HN" posts by the hour of creation.
 Sorting to identify the hour with the highest average number of comments.

-Results
+Results:
 Some key findings from the analysis include:
 The hour with the most engagement (based on the number of comments).
 Differences in engagement between "Ask HN" and "Show HN" posts.